MA International Political Economy (Research) / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are interested in examining the politics of globalisation in today's societies
+- Gain knowledge through examining the politics of globalisation in today's societies.

-- You want to conduct research into pressing global issues such as world poverty, inequality, gender relations, economic crises, and the environment
+- Conduct research into pressing global issues such as world poverty, inequality, gender relations, economic crises, and the environment.

-- You are looking for a research master's that will prepare you for a specialist doctoral programme
+- Benefit from a research master's that will prepare you for a specialist doctoral programme.

 - School of Social Sciences